What Capable Agents Must Know: Selection Theorems for Robust Decision-Making under Uncertainty: Introduction

 \textbf{Structure from task families.} Beyond predictive modeling and memory, we also show that structured evaluation distributions impose further constraints.
 Block-structured tests select for informational modularity (Corollary~\ref{cor:modularity}); mixtures of regimes select for regime-sensitive internal state (Corollary~\ref{cor:mixtures}); and under minimality assumptions, any two vanishing-regret agents must \emph{representationally converge} on decision-relevant partitions up to invertible recoding (Corollary~\ref{cor:rep_match}).

-Taken together, these results formalize a simple principle: \begin{quote} Robust generalization under uncertainty selects for predictive internal structure. \end{quote} They separate representation \emph{necessity} from representation \emph{recovery} and provide a regret-based route from empirically meaningful competence guarantees to concrete constraints on internal organization.
+Taken together, these results formalize a simple principle: \begin{quote} Robust generalization under uncertainty selects for the predictive internal structure tested by the evaluation task family. \end{quote} They separate representation \emph{necessity} from representation \emph{recovery} and provide a regret-based route from empirically meaningful competence guarantees on \emph{specified} task families to concrete constraints on internal organization.
+After all, no representation theorem can force an agent to distinguish internal states that are never tested by the goals.